-As a life long advocate of health and wellness; (working as a 12 year old after school) merchandising the grains, beans and pulses in our local food store, (I think counts!!!!) and these memories always make me smile.
-Another memory came flooding back as I came across a photograph of me the other day, Lordy!!! taken in 1980 – I was the Jane Fonda of Scotland, matching headband, leg warmers, lycra to die for!!! teaching Aerobics and thought I was the cat’s pyjamas!!
+As a life long advocate of health and wellness; (working as a 12 year old after school) merchandising the grains, beans and pulses in our local food store, (I think counts!!!!) my work has spanned four decades.
+I came across a photograph of me the other day taken in the 80’s when I was teaching Aerobics and it made me laugh out loud.
+I was the Jane Fonda of Scotland.
+With matching headband, leg warmers and lycra to die for!!!
+I thought I was the cat’s pyjamas!!
+Was that the start of my ‘wellness revolution’ phase I wonder, getting people interested in health and not sickness?.

 In India, China, Japan and other Asian countries, there was a very sophisticated appreciation of how the body worked.
 This system was based on recorded observations of sickness and health over centuries.
 What these ancients saw was that all the physical parts of the body – the bones, the organs, the tissue – comprised energy.
 Pretty neat.
 They knew what we now know – the body is a swirling sea of bioelectric energy.